 SpEd students practicing their large motor skills

 5th grade play

 For more information, click on a picture

 Secure your copy of the Reagan Elementary 2015-2016 Yearbook today!
 They are complete with our special events pictures, teachers and staff pictures, student portraits and more!
-Now through March, yearbooks will be $20 each.
-What a deal!
+We only have 100 copies left! $25 each.
 Click on the link above to order your yearbook TODAY!

 Student absenteeism is a concern for school districts statewide, including LISD.
 It is estimated that Central Texas students are absent 2.4 million days of school each year.
 Students who attend school regularly are more likely to graduate and find good jobs.
 In fact, a high school graduate makes, on average, a million dollars more than a dropout over a lifetime.
 All absences, whether excused or unexcused, are a lost opportunity to learn.
 Families can help reinforce the value of education by keeping a few things in mind:

 Don’t make others sick.
 If your child is ill, he or she should stay home.
 Don’t let your child fall behind when he or she misses school.
 Ask the teacher for assignments.

 Try to schedule appointments when they are least disruptive to learning.

 If your child must miss school for a medical appointment, get a note from his or her doctor.